Not interested in hibernating this winter? Here are some ideas to get out and about in Sydney that are safe and disability-friendly.

 The Australian Museum (located on William St) welcomes all visitors regardless of their ability by offering free entry to those who hold a Companion Card and are assisting as a carer, plus they have wheelchairs you can borrow, automatic doors, lifts, quiet time sessions as well as tactile and sensory tours.
 Now until July 21, the Australian Museum is hosting an exhibition called Capturing Nature – featuring never-before-seen images dating from 1857 to 1893 when photography was revolutionising science, art and society.

 Have a list of where you want to go, but need someone to accompany you?
 Like Family can help.
-With a $40 flat rate including weekends and public holidays and plenty of vetted Social Carers to choose from in Sydney, Newcastle and Central Coast NSW, find a carer in your local area now who meets your needs.
+With plenty of vetted Social Carers to choose from in Sydney, Newcastle and Central Coast NSW, find a carer in your local area now who meets your needs.